 Furthermore, the park sits upon the continental rift where the Eurasian and North American tectonic plates meet, and you can walk straight down the middle!
 Walk between continents and enjoy the abundant natural and cultural qualities of the area.

 Then it's only a short drive to two more stunning attractions; Geysir and Gullfoss.
 The first is a geothermally active area home to many hot springs and geysers.
 The most active of these is Strokkur, which blasts water up to 66 feet (20 meters) in the air every five minutes or so.

 You will feast your eyes upon Gullfoss at the next stop, which translates to 'Golden Falls'.
 Prepare to be awe-struck by this monster of a waterfall that spits out glacial torrents into the vast canyon beneath it.
 In the winter months, you can admire the icy sculptures around the rocks heading off the falls.

 You will then retire to your accommodation in the Golden Circle area or the quaint village of Hella.
 Don't forget to cast your eyes skywards in the evening to search for the elusive Northern Lights.

 You will have opportunities to get off the bus and immortalize some of these fantastic features with your camera.
 The frosted black beach of Reynisfjara will undoubtedly be one of the highlights as it is renowned for its impressive basalt columns and defiant Reynisdrangar sea stacks.

-Should you select it as an extra in the booking process, the highlight of the day will inevitably be your ascent onto the glacier Sólheimajökull.
-By booking the glacier hike with this package, you'll not only get to experience the immense beauty of glaciers where you'll enjoy uninterrupted views of the mountains and coastline, but you'll also get a hefty discount.
+The highlight of the day will inevitably be your ascent onto the glacier Sólheimajökull.
+You'll not only get to experience the immense beauty of glaciers but you'll enjoy uninterrupted views of the mountains and coastline.

 After this thrilling adventure, you will go to your accommodation for the evening close to the coastal village Vík.
 The central feature of this picturesque settlement is the church which sits on top of a hill, and it makes for a perfect picture, especially if the Northern Lights are out.